nystudio107/craft-seomatic/README.md

 You can copy this entire directory to your Craft `config/` directory, and customize the files to your heart's content.
 SEOmatic will first look in the `config/` directory for any given file, and then fall back on its own internal `seomatic-config` files.

 Note that these files are only used when initially creating a meta bundle.
-That is, whenever the plugin is installed, or new Section or Category Groups are created.
+That is, whenever the plugin is installed, or new Section, Category Groups, or Commerce Product Types are created.
 Once meta bundles have been created, changing the settings in the file will have no effect.

 You can bump the `Bundle.php`'s `bundleVersion` setting if you want it to re-read your config settings.